Historical Sluggish Travel and Foodies Hub: An Experiential Guide to Amer City

 Things to do:

 - Walk around Amer Fort and Palace, where ruins look like it carries on exactly the way it did 500 years ago.
 A few hours at the Amber Fort will leave you with some treasured memories.
 For me, it was the revised chapter of History, about King, their roundness & their gratifications covering my thoughts, and the thought of the fort with changing life as the centuries passed, from Raja Man Singh himself and his entourage of family, armies and servants, to the British in the days of the Raj who even in their imperial glory must have been overawed by such magnificence.
-I also thought over and over again of the hundreds of architects, and artists who devoted their talents to the Fort and I thought how proud they must have been when they witnessed their finished creation.
+I also thought over and over again of the hundreds of architects, and artists who devoted their talents to the Fort and I thought about how proud they must have been when they witnessed their finished creation.

 - Discover the ancient architecture and step into the pride of Rajputana Victory; Jaigarh Fort.
 Jaigarh Fort had a major role to play in the defence or battle mechanism in Jaipur.
 The highlight is the visit to the world’s largest cannon on wheels named ‘JaiBhan Cannon’.